King of Jordan wins Templeton Prize for fostering Muslim, interfaith cooperation

 Abdullah is the second Muslim to win the Templeton Prize.
 Inamullah Khan, founder of the Modern World Muslim Congress, was the first, in 1988.

-The foundation also praised Abdullah for making Jordan a place of welcome for refugees fleeing war and conflict in the Middle East and for taking a lead role in Jordan’s protection of Christian and Muslim holy sites.
+The foundation also praised Abdullah for welcoming refugees in Jordan and for taking a lead role in Jordan’s protection of Christian and Muslim holy sites.

 Heather Templeton Dill, the foundation president and the granddaughter of John Templeton, the global investor and philanthropist who founded the prize in 1972, called Abdullah’s work “inspiring.”